Cole9712/Reliable-Data-Transfer-Protocol/README.md

 ## Plan

 - sender prepares and sends packet
-- recieve recieves packet, unpack and log the data
+- reciever recieves packet, unpack and log the data

+## Usage

+- two ways for invoke client